An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Recursive representation of the set of superhedging portfolios

-The recursive structure \eqref{terminal condition SHP}, \eqref{eqrecursive} provides a geometric intuition for designing an algorithm to calculate the superhedging portfolios.
-The set of all possible superhedging portfolios can be calculated going backwards in the tree.
-The operations involved are the calculation of intersections of unbounded polyhedral sets and the sum of such a polyhedral set with a convex cone.
+The recursive structure \eqref{terminal condition SHP}, \eqref{eqrecursive} provides a geometric intuition for designing an algorithm to calculate the superhedging portfolios going backwards in the tree.
+The operations involved are intersections of polyhedra and the sum of polyhedral sets and polyhedral cones.
 These operations could be realized by methods from computational geometry, which are essentially based on the vertex enumeration problem, see e.g. \cite{BarDobHuh96,BreFukMar98}.
-For several reasons, which will be discussed in section \ref{sec_reformulation}, we proceed in a different way.
-We reformulate in section~\ref{sec_reformulation} the problem as a sequence of linear vector optimization problems and solve them with Benson's algorithm, i.e. in each iteration step a linear vector optimization problem is solved.
-Benson's algorithm also involves vertex enumeration but additionally several linear programs.
-Note that for path independent payoffs, the recursive pricing procedure described in theorem~\ref{theorem recursive SHP} grows only polynomial as the trading frequency increases.
+For several reasons, discussed at the end of section \ref{sec_reformulationLVOP}, we reformulate the problem as a sequence of linear vector optimization problems.
+Note that for path independent payoffs and recombining trees, the recursive pricing procedure described in theorem~\ref{theorem recursive SHP} grows only polynomial as the trading frequency increases.

-It is well known that in the frictionless case, the superhedging problem is a sequence of linear (scalar) optimization problems (see e.g. chapter~7.1 in \cite{FoellmerSchied04}).
-Thus, the interpretation of the superhedging problem in markets with frictions as a sequence of linear vector optimization problems makes very clear how the structure of the problem changes if frictions are allowed and how the frictionless case fits into this framework.

 Note that the same geometric intuition as in \eqref{terminal condition SHP}, \eqref{eqrecursive} appears if one is only interested in calculating the scalar superhedging price (i.e. the smallest superhedging price in a given currency or num\'{e}raire) when transaction costs are present.
 Even in the scalar case, it cannot be avoided to use the set-valued operations (intersection and sum of polyhedral sets).
 As a consequence of \eqref{eq_rec}, the polyhedral convex sets $SHP_t(X)(\omega)$ can be expressed as the epigraphs of piecewise linear functions $f:\R^{d-1}\rightarrow\R$.
 For example, in the two asset binomial model, this recursive structure can be rediscovered in the sequential problem $\mathcal Q_t$, p.
-71 in \cite{BensaidLesnePagesScheinkman92}
+71 in \cite{BensaidLesnePagesScheinkman92}.